mhassans/galaxyMorphology/README.md

 # galaxyMorphology
-Classify galaxies based on their shapes.
+Classify galaxies based on their shape using quantum machine learning.